mattermost/docs/source/developer/fx-guidelines.rst

 ---------------------------

-Display: Mentions(@) icon
+Display: Username display
 ---------------------------

-The username of any user should be preceded by the @ icon at all places except for the Direct messages list in the Left hand sidebar, and for any post or comment made by the user.
+The username of any user should be preceded by the @ icon at all places except for the Direct Messages list in the left-hand sidebar, and for any post or comment made by the user.

-Examples of some places where an @ icon should be preceeded before the username are as follows:
+Examples of where an @ icon should precede the username are as follow:

 - User list in the system console.
 - Autocomplete.